 First Flight Programs

 Being prepared for college level work is your first step to a successful year.
 What you may need in terms of preparation will vary by student.
+Throughout the week you must attend 3 programs in this category.

 On a campus UNT’s size, opportunities to engage in campus life are abundant.
 Take time this week to connect with your peers, figure out ways you want to be involved on campus, and immerse yourself in the spirit and traditions!
+Throughout the week you must attend 2 programs in this category.

 My Health and Wellness

 Cultivating a lifestyle that embraces ideas of health and wellness are keys to your happiness and success in college.
+Throughout the week you must attend 1 program in this category.

 Although graduation is still 4 years away, the actions you make today will impact your future.
+Throughout the week you must attend 1 program in this category.

 First Flight 2015

 During First Flight Week, stop by the office of Orientation and Transition Programs, Stovall 155, to pick up a program book OR download our guide on the Guidebook App.
 If you have a smart phone, download the free app titled "Guidebook" in your App Store.
+In the app, search for our program guide titled: UNT First Flight Week 2015.

 Additional program information will be posted on our website closer to the event.